felipeheckemendes/user-auth-node/README.md

 - [x] Add production global error handling middleware
 - [x] Create global handling for rejections (async) and exceptions (sync) not handled by express
 - [x] Create a getme user info functionality
+- [x] Create a updateme to update user information

 ## Known Issues

 - [ ] User model cellphone match validator regex is not raising error when the cellphone number is not valid.
 Test "should throw a ValidationError if telephone not in international format" disabled for now

+## Solved issues

-- [ ] CreatedAt should not be allowed to be manually set by user upon signup (not upon update)
+- [x] CreatedAt should not be allowed to be manually set by user upon signup (and upon update)